Meet

 Ryan is

-INTERESTED IN
+SPECIALISED IN

 Veterinary diagnostics involve the use of various techniques and procedures to identify the underlying causes of health problems in animals.
 These diagnostics play a crucial role in providing accurate and timely treatment for pets.